Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Numerical Results

 \subsection{Learning Performance}

 This experiment was based on synthetic DG data traces generated from the Markovian and independent models.
 The goal was to test the learning performance of PTRL and related benchmarks.

-Fig.\ref{fig:LearningCurve} showed the learning curves of different learning algorithms.
-The left and right panel is the learning curve under independent and Markovian model, respectively.
+Fig.~\ref{fig:LearningCurve} shows the learning curves of different learning algorithms.
+The left and right panels are the learning curves under independent and Markovian model, respectively.
 Each learning curve is the moving average of cumulated rewards over the last 200 episodes.

 PTRL achieved the fastest convergence among the tested benchmarks under both data models.
 PTRL converged within approximately 800 episodes under the independent model and 2,000 episodes under the Markovian model.
-We attributed the faster convergence to the use of the explicit recursion for computing procrastination parameters shown in Proposition~\ref{prop:thresholdsproperty}.
+We attributed the faster convergence of the independent model to the use of the explicit recursion for computing procrastination parameters shown in Proposition~\ref{prop:thresholdsproperty}.
 Note further that, under the independent model, the optimal policy can be easily evaluated using Proposition~\ref{prop:thresholdsproperty}.
 See the dark blue curve in Fig. \ref{fig:LearningCurve} (a).
-The gap to optimality of PTRL under the independent model is within 6.80\%.
+The gap to optimality of PTRL under the independent model was within 6.80\%.
 The standard deviations (normalized by the mean) of PTRL at the end of training were 0.1036 under the independent model and 0.0763 under the Markovian model.

 SAC performed similarly under both models, converging roughly at 6,000 episodes with normalized standard deviation at 0.2386 under the independent model and 0.125 under the Markovian model.
-The gap to optimality under the independent model is 36.76\%.
-The DDPG also performed similar under both models, converging roughly at 2,000 episodes with a normalized standard deviation at 0.206 under the independent model and 0.1233 under the Markovian model.
-The gap to optimality under the independent model is 25.91 \%.
-The performance of DDPG under both models is better than the SAC.
+The gap to optimality under the independent model was 36.76\%.
+The DDPG also performed similar under both models, converging roughly at 2,000 episodes with a normalized standard deviation at 0.2060 under the independent model and 0.1233 under the Markovian model.
+The gap to optimality under the independent model was 25.91\%.
+The performance of DDPG under both models was better than the SAC.